 How to Apply for ESTA?

 The ESTA application is quite simple and can be summarized in a few steps.
-To start the ESTA visa application you must go to the Customs and Borders Protection website.
+You must apply for ESTA through the Customs and Borders Protection website.
 There you will find the ESTA links and rules.
 You have the option of applying only for yourself as an individual or for a group of people.
 The group applications can usually be used for when you travel with family or friends together.
 To apply for the ESTA, there are three things that you have to do:

 The ESTA form will inquire on your personal information and especially your passport identification numbers.
 This information is: